I have published a new book that is entitled

 nation.
 What it really means is the Illuminati own the nation."

 "I thought the Illuminati was supposed to be secret.
 That's what they told us in school.
 Why would they leave clues like that on our dollar bill if they didn't want us to know?"

 His father pondered for a moment.
 "I'm not quite sure.
 Perhaps they just liked to laugh at us for being too dumb to see what they were showing us.
 Maybe they felt that if they showed us they were the real boss and we did nothing to stop them, then it was kind of our own fault."

-Brendan nodded, this time he understood perfectly.
-He recalled that a few months ago one of the sixth-grade bullies at school has assaulted him in the toilets and told him that it was his own fault for not being able to stop him.
+Brendan nodded; this time he understood perfectly.
+He recalled that a few months ago some of the sixth-grade bullies at school had assaulted him in the toilets and told him that it was his own fault for not being able to stop them.
 It was a moral equation that everybody at school was very familiar with and accepted.